nxp-mcuxpresso/mcuxsdk-middleware-zigbee/examples/zigbee_router/build_linux/README.md

 ### 4.3.
 Starting the Router

-<p>Make sure that the iMX8 board is connected to the Zigbee NCP coprocessor board as in the picture below.
-The two boards are connected through a USB cable (micro-USB for K32W148 EVK board and mini-USB for K32W061 DK6 board), between the MCU-Link connected on the K32W148/K32W061 board (marked as such on the silk screen), and the OTG connector on the iMX8 board.</p>
+<p>Make sure that the iMX8MMINI-EVK board is connected to the Zigbee NCP coprocessor board as in the picture above.
+The two boards are connected through a USB cable (USB-C for MCXW71-EVK board and mini-USB for K32W061 DK6 board), between the MCU-Link connected on the MCXW71/K32W061 board (marked as such on the silk screen), and the OTG connector on the iMX8MMINI-EVK board.</p>

 <p>The Linux Zigbee Router allows the user to specify the serial port on which the NCP coprocessor board is connected.
-Usually on the iMX8 board, this is /dev/ttyACM0 for K32W148 and /dev/ttyUSB0 for K32W061.
+Usually on the  iMX8MMINI-EVK board, this is /dev/ttyACM0 for MCXW71 and /dev/ttyUSB0 for K32W061.
 For the K32W061 based NCP coprocessor, the user should pay attention and modify the default latency timer (255msec) to a smaller value (it should be below 16msec). </p>

 Command to display default latency timer for ttyUSB interface: `cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer`